 -Upper-Division Art History

 The majority of coursework in art history is comprised of upper-division courses at the 3000-level and the 4000-level.
 The curriculum is designed to provide you with opportunities to learn about art and architecture of many cultures.
-Areas of study include the arts and visual cultures of Asia, Latin America, Western Europe and America, covering periods from antiquity to the present day.
+Areas of study include the visual cultures of East Asia, Latin America, ancient Greece and Rome, European Middle Ages and Byzantium, Early Modern Europe (Renaissance and Baroque), Modern Europe and the United States, and 20th and 21st c.
+(Modern and Contemporary).
 We recommend that you work closely with the College of Fine Arts Academic Advisor and your faculty mentor to create a program of study that coordinates your interests.
 A series of courses successfully completed in multiple areas ensure that you have achieved an appropriate level of competency in art history.

 -Enhanced Capstone Experience